php-lock/lock/README.md

 delegates the serialization to the DBS.
 The exclusive code is executed within a transaction.
 It's up to you to set the correct transaction isolation level.
-However if the transaction fails (i.e. a `PDOException` was thrown), the code will be executed again.
+However if the transaction fails (i.e. a `PDOException` was thrown), the code will be executed again in a new transaction.
 Therefore the code must not have any side effects besides SQL statements.
+Also the isolation level should be conserved for the repeated transaction.
 If the code throws an exception, the transaction is rolled back and not replayed again.

 Example:
 ```php